 Some small business owners are already financial experts: they have MBAs, experience in the private sector, and strong literacy in all things related to managing small business finances.

-This guide, however, is for the business owners with little-to-no finance experience—the ones who had a passion or a big idea and decided to go for it, but who are now wondering how to manage small business finances effectively (or at all!).
+This guide, however, is most generally geared toward the business owners with little-to-no finance experience—the ones who had a passion or a big idea and decided to start a business, but who are now wondering how to manage small business finances effectively (or at all).

-If managing finances for a small business has you feeling completely overwhelmed, take a look at this comprehensive primer.
-Get ready to learn about need-to-know accounting terms, managing your credit scores, applying for a business loan, and more so you can feel prepared for managing finances for a small business.
+If managing your business finances has you feeling completely overwhelmed, take a look at this comprehensive primer.
+We’ll break down need-to-know accounting terms, how to handle your credit scores, how to apply for a business loan, and more—so that you’ll have all the information you need to manage your small business finances.

 As you dive into the world of small business financial management, there are several buzzwords that will likely come up over and over again.
-If you don’t know the terminology, everything you read about managing your small business finances will feel like it’s in a totally different language.
-Let’s begin your adventure into financial literacy with a few basic terms:
+If you’re unfamiliar with the terminology, many of the other processes you need to manage your business finances will be all the more overwhelming.
+This being said, then, let’s begin this section by explaining a few basic accounting terms:

-In the simplest terms, expenses are everything that keep your gross revenue from going straight into your pocket—things like rent, payroll, costs of materials for goods sold, taxes, interest on debt, and utilities and other operating expenses.
+In the simplest terms, expenses are everything that keeps your gross revenue from going straight into your pocket—things like rent, payroll, costs of materials for goods sold, taxes, interest on debt, utilities, and other operating expenses.